Hormone Therapy for Prostate Cancer

 - If the cancer remains or comes back after treatment with surgery or radiation therapy

-- Along with radiation therapy as initial treatment if you are at higher risk of the cancer coming back after treatment (based on a high Gleason score, high PSA level, and/or growth of the cancer outside the prostate)
+- Along with radiation therapy as the initial treatment, if you are at higher risk of the cancer coming back after treatment (based on a high Gleason score, high PSA level, and/or growth of the cancer outside the prostate)

 - Before radiation to try to shrink the cancer to make treatment more effective